Franklin child prostitution ring allegations: Investigations

 In July 1990, private investigator Gary Caradori, hired by the Franklin Committee to investigate the allegations, died along with his 8-year-old son when his plane disintegrated in mid-air near Chicago.
 Foul play was suspected by Caradori's brother and state senator Loran Schmit, but was not proven by investigators.
 No definitive cause for the crash has been established.

-The Nebraska State Foster Care Review Board submitted the results of a two-year investigation into the alleged physical and sexual abuse of foster children to the executive board of the Nebraska Legislature, who were investigating reports of child sexual abuse linked to the credit union.

 In July 1990, a separate county investigation by a grand jury in Douglas County, where Omaha, Nebraska, is situated, determined the abuse allegations were baseless, describing them as a "carefully crafted hoax" and indicting two of the original accusers on perjury charges.
 The grand jury suspected that the false stories originated from a fired employee of Boys Town, who might have "fueled the fire of rumor and innuendo" because of personal grudges, but refused to name someone as the source of the stories.
 State senator and Franklin Committee head Schmit called the grand jury report "a strange document", adding "that is the kindest thing I can say about it."

 In September 1990, a federal grand jury also concluded that the abuse allegations were unfounded and indicted 21-year-old Alisha Owen, an alleged victim, on eight counts of perjury.
-Owen served 4 1/2 years in prison.
+Owen served 2 years in solitary confinement and an additional 4 1/2 years in prison.
 The same federal grand jury later indicted King and multiple officers of the credit union with embezzlement of funds.
-In 1991, King pled guilty to assisting in embezzling $39 million and was sentenced to 15 years in prison.
+In 1991, King pleaded guilty to assisting in embezzling $39 million and was sentenced to 15 years in prison.
 In spite of the findings of the grand jury, Paul Bonacci, a witness who was also charged by the grand jury but ultimately not convicted, filed a civil suit against King the same year.
 Bonacci won the case after King failed to defend himself, leading the judge to award a default judgement.